genio/lwp-protocol-ghttp/README.md

 ## DESCRIPTION

+This module depends on the [Gnome libghttp](http://ftp.gnome.org/pub/gnome/sources/libghttp) project.  that project is no longer in development.
+If you are trying to use this module, you'd likely do better to just use [LWP::Protocol::http](http://metacpan.org/pod/LWP::Protocol::http) or [LWP::Protocol::https](http://metacpan.org/pod/LWP::Protocol::https).

+You have been warned.

-The [LWP::Protocol::GHTTP](http://metacpan.org/pod/LWP::Protocol::HTTP) module provides support for using HTTP schemed URLs with LWP.
+The [LWP::Protocol::GHTTP](http://metacpan.org/pod/LWP::Protocol::GHTTP) module provides support for using HTTP schemed URLs with LWP.
 This module is a plug-in to the LWP protocol handling, but since it takes over the HTTP scheme, you have to tell LWP we want to use this plug-in by calling [LWP::Protocol](http://metacpan.org/pod/LWP::Protocol)'s ```implementor``` function.

 This module used to be bundled with [libwww-perl](https://metacpan.org/pod/LWP), but it was unbundled in v6.15 in order to be able to declare its dependencies properly for the CPAN tool-chain.
-Applications that need GHTTP support can just declare their dependency on [LWP::Protocol::GHTTP](http://metacpan.org/pod/LWP::Protocol::HTTP) and will no longer need to know what underlying modules to install.
+Applications that need GHTTP support can just declare their dependency on [LWP::Protocol::GHTTP](http://metacpan.org/pod/LWP::Protocol::GHTTP) and will no longer need to know what underlying modules to install.

+## CAVEATS

+It bears repeating:

+This module depends on the [Gnome libghttp](http://ftp.gnome.org/pub/gnome/sources/libghttp) project.  that project is no longer in development.
+If you are trying to use this module, you'd likely do better to just use [LWP::Protocol::http](http://metacpan.org/pod/LWP::Protocol::http) or [LWP::Protocol::https](http://metacpan.org/pod/LWP::Protocol::https).

 ## FUNCTIONS

-[LWP::Protocol::GHTTP](http://metacpan.org/pod/LWP::Protocol::HTTP) inherits all functions from [LWP::Protocol](http://metacpan.org/pod/LWP::Protocol) and provides the following overridden functions.
+[LWP::Protocol::GHTTP](http://metacpan.org/pod/LWP::Protocol::GHTTP) inherits all functions from [LWP::Protocol](http://metacpan.org/pod/LWP::Protocol) and provides the following overridden functions.

 ### request